SROY9697/HTML-CSS/README.md

-# HTML-CSS Pojects for beginners
+# HTML-CSS Projects for beginners